BobFIV/PSU_CAPSTONE_F2023/docs/firmwareUpdate.md

 Each packet is checked with the the expected chunk number on the 9160. the 9160 will then decode and re-calculate the checksum.
 If both of these checks pass, then the expected chunk number is incremented and the packet is forwarded over BLE.
 If either of these checks fail, an error message is published over MQTT to the corresponding topic.
 For more detail, see the [9160 firmware Update doc](9160Update.md).
-## Confirmation:
-After the board reboots, steps similar to initialization are taken.
-The 9160, seeing that the board is back from the update (either itself or the ESP32 and Raspberry Pi), will send a UPDATE request to update the firmware version in ACME.
-In the case of ESP32 and Raspberry Pi, a message containing the firmware version is sent to the 9160, which will use this data to update the CSE.
+# Conclusion:
+After the board reboots, steps similar to **initialization** are taken.
+1. The 9160DK will send an UPDATE in dmDeviceInfo to update the firmware version of the device.
+	- If the update was for the ESP32 or Raspberry Pi, the 9160 DK will send a message requesting information from the ESP32 or Raspberry Pi when a connection is re-established.
+2. The Django, being subscribed to the device management components, are provided with the new firmware version on each device.
+In the case of Update failure, a timer is enabled on the nRF 9160-DK after it receives a rebooting message.
+If this timer times out, an update failed message is sent to update the dmDeviceInfo instead.